Johannes Meintjes - South African Artist, Paintings 1923 - 1980

 Articles on Johannes Meintjes

-An essay on Johannes Meintjies by Kobus Opperman - Click here to download pdf file (file in pdf format and requires Adobe Reader to view)
+An essay on Johannes Meintjes by Kobus Opperman - Click here to download pdf file (file in pdf format and requires Adobe Reader to view)

-Some examples of paintings by Johannes Meintjies - Click here to download pdf file (file in pdf format and requires Adobe Reader to view)
+Some examples of paintings by Johannes Meintjes - Click here to download pdf file (file in pdf format and requires Adobe Reader to view)

 1938-43: painting under Florence Zerffi, CT; Afrikaans, Netherlands and English Lit at UCT (BA).

 Short Artist Biography